 We believe that our current available cash and cash equivalents will be sufficient to meet our working capital requirements and capital expenditures in the ordinary course of business for a period of at least twelve months from the date of this Report.
-We intend to finance our future working capital requirements and capital expenditures from cash generated from operating activities, funds raised from financing activities, and funds raised in connection with the Business Combination, including proceeds raised from the PIPE Financing and the funds released from the SPAC's trust account after giving effect to any redemptions.
+We intend to finance our future working capital requirements and capital expenditures from cash generated from operating activities, funds raised from financing activities, and funds raised in connection with the Business Combination, including proceeds raised from the private placement financing in conjunction with the Business Combination (the "PIPE Financing") and the funds released from the SPAC's trust account after giving effect to any redemptions.
 These factors raise substantial doubt about our ability to continue as a going concern.